Frequently Asked Questions

 Dealing with a personal injury case can be a very overwhelming experience considering the many different factors and situations that can lead to an injury or death.
 At the time of a negligent accident when nothing seems to be making sense, we know you’ll want answers to your questions.

-The J. Gonzalez Injury Attorneys has provided you and your loved ones with all of the answers to the most frequently asked questions (FAQs) victims of negligence have.
+The J. Gonzalez Injury Attorneys have provided you and your loved ones with all of the answers to the most frequently asked questions (FAQs) victims of negligence have.
 This guide is designed to keep you fully informed and will be updated frequently to ensure that no question goes unanswered.

 Getting behind the wheel is more than just knowing how to drive.
 It’s important for all drivers to know some of the basic facts of the road and what happens in the event of a car accident.

-At the J. Gonzalez Injury Attorneys, we strive to keep our clients and the general public informed about essential information regarding car wrecks, so that they are aware of how to handle the situation.
+At J. Gonzalez Injury Attorneys, we strive to keep our clients and the general public informed about essential information regarding car wrecks, so that they are aware of how to handle the situation.
 This list should not be considered to be a comprehensive list as the situations surrounding every single car accident vary.
 Contact the offices of J. Gonzalez Injury Attorneys for experienced lawyers who can help iron out the details of your particular situation.

 Do I need a lawyer for a car wreck?

 Although you are not legally bound to hire a lawyer, it can be in your best interests, whether you are the injured party or at-fault driver.
-A qualified accident lawyer can help you settle a claim, handling negotiations with your insurance company, help you deal with paperwork from the insurer, and support you in cases where you are being sued or going to court.
+A qualified accident lawyer can help you settle a claim, handle negotiations with your insurance company, help you deal with paperwork from the insurer, and support you in cases where you are being sued or going to court.

 Do I need to speak with the other driver’s insurance company?